commit-conf/2020/README.md

 #### Job offers

 We will show no link anywhere until we have something in the YAML file.
-Once we have it, we will show a section in the sponsors page to link to the offers page.
+Once we have it, we will show a section in the sponsors page to link to the job offers page.

 #### Call for volunteers